Our casual Ferla baby alpaca blend suit

 With such a casual fabric, it's a perfect suit to wear mismatched, that is, to have an outfit with the jacket, but without the pants.
 And vice versa.

-As for the jacket, you can consider it as a blazer in its own right that can be easily worn with jeans, chinos or wool flannel pants.
-The cut is the same as our usual blazers, so you will be on conquered territory.
+On the jacket side, you can consider it a full-fledged blazer that will easily be worn with jeans, chinos or wool flannel pants.
+The cut is the same as our usual blazers, so you will be on familiar ground.

 It's a blazer that can be worn very easily with jeans.